toxxic407/PS4-fan-control-payloads/README.md

 65.bin = 65°

-Multi FW works on 6.72 and probably most other hackable Versions
+Multi FW works on 6.72 and probably most other hackable Versions The Code I used is from here: https://github.com/Scene-Collective/ps4-fan-threshold/

 Most of the Payloads are not tested and might not work!
 I do not take any responsibility and i am not liable for any damage done to your PS4!